ibm-cloud-docs/devsecops/devsecops-tutorial.md

 * From the {{site.data.keyword.cloud_notm}} console, click the **Menu** icon ![Menu icon](../icons/icon_hamburger.svg) and select **DevOps**.
 On the Toolchains page, click **Create toolchain**.
 On the Create a Toolchain page, click **CI-Develop with DevSecOps practices**.

-## Set up the toolchain name and region
+## Set up the CI toolchain name and region
 {: #devsecops-ci-toolchain-name-region}
 {: step}